If you are planning a trip abroad to Switzerland, or any other country, it certainly pays to be prepared ahead of time.

 At the time of writing the Swiss Franc is about 10% less than the Euro, however, things are generally a lot more expensive.

-As you might have heard, Switzerland is very organised and that includes an extremely efficient public transport system.
-So, if you don't feel like driving while you are here, the trains are an awesome way to get around.
+As you might have heard, Switzerland is very organized and that includes an extremely efficient public transport system.
+So, if you don’t feel like driving while you are here, the trains are an awesome way to get around.
 Easy, punctual, reliable, but not so cheap.
-Have think about getting some form of Swiss Travel Pass or the local "half tax" which gives you 50% off (but it costs you over 100).
-Check out more information here.
+Have a think about getting some form of Swiss Travel Pass or the local “half tax” which gives you 50% off (but it costs you over 100).

 The highway (or Autobahn) system in Switzerland is very good, but like all places in the world these days – is prone to traffic jams at peak time (early morning, late afternoon, Sundays).
 So, although driving is relatively easy, it might not be the best option for a relaxing holiday!
 Also, keep in mind that major North/South routes are extremely busy (like the Gotthard Tunnel) at most times of the year – because the whole of northern Europe is heading to Italy!